Avik-Das-567/IBM--Deep-Learning-with-Keras-and-Tensorflow/README.md

 ---

 ### Instructions
-To achieve the above objectives, I have completed the following tasks:
+To achieve the above objectives, I have completed the following tasks in the Jupyter Notebook :
 - **Task 1:** Print the version of TensorFlow
 - **Task 2:** Create a **`test_generator`** using the **`test_datagen`** object
 - **Task 3:** Print the length of the **`train_generator`**